a mechanic preparing to replace a car engine

 Car engines come in many types and sizes.
 The most common ones are gasoline, diesel, and hybrid.
 Among the three, gasoline engines are the most affordable because they are found in various vehicles, including passenger cars and small vehicles, making it easier to source their parts.

-Conversely, diesel engines are more expensive because they include complex components like turbochargers (to enhance the engine’s power) and diesel particulate filters (to help reduce harmful exhaust emissions).
+Conversely, diesel engines are more expensive because they include complex components such as turbochargers (to enhance engine power) and diesel particulate filters (to help reduce harmful exhaust emissions).
 They are common in trucks, sedans, and SUVs.

 Lastly, hybrid engines are the most costly because, in addition to overhauling the traditional engine components, they require replacing the battery.
-In the US, battery replacement can range from $1,500 to $8,000.
+In the US, battery replacement can cost between $1,601 and $8,536.

 Now, you might be wondering why the table below shows that hybrid engines are cheaper than diesel ones.
-Hybrid engines are smaller than other engine types, resulting in lower manufacturing costs.
+Hybrid engines are smaller than other engine types, which reduces manufacturing costs.
 However, the overall engine replacement cost of a hybrid vehicle is higher than that of traditional petrol- and diesel-powered cars because of the complexity of the system.

-A car’s engine size can also affect the total cost of full engine replacement.
-Vehicles with small engines, like the Ford Fiesta and Honda Civic, have lower costs because their engines are simple and do not have turbochargers, unlike midsize sedans and crossovers.
-High-performance cars with large engines are even more expensive because they require engineering fuel technologies.
+A car’s engine size can also affect the total cost of full engine replacements.
+Vehicles with small engines, like the Ford Fiesta and Honda Civic, cost less because their engines are simpler and do not use turbochargers, unlike those in midsize sedans and crossovers.
+High-performance cars with large engines are even more expensive because they require advanced fuel technologies.

 The condition of the engine you plan to purchase can impact the overall cost of replacing an engine.
 New engines are, of course, the ideal option due to zero wear.
-Plus, they usually come in full warranties.
+Plus, they usually come with full warranties.
 So, how much does a new engine cost?
-In the US, it’s $4,000 to $15,000 or more.
+In the US, it’s $4,268 to $16,006 or more.

-You can opt for used engines to save money, but they typically have not-so-obvious issues, such as worn-out bearings and gasket leaks.
+You can opt for used engines to save money, but they often have hidden issues, such as worn bearings and gasket leaks.
 There are other better options, like rebuilt and reconditioned engines.
 When it comes to rebuilt engines, car mechanics only replace the worn-out parts, while reconditioned ones are built to restore them to near-original condition.

 Required parts and materials